-More recently, recognizing that inaccurate measurement models could lead to statistical and conceptual misinterpretations (e.g., Coltman et al., ; MacKenzie et al.i), researchers have shifted their focus toward the nature of the constructs and their operationalization (i.e., analysis of the relationship between constructs and their indicators [Christophersen & Konradt; Diamantopoulos et al.]).
-Accordingly, depending on the direction of the relationship between the construct and its indicators, scholars have recognized two main measurement models—formative and reflective—depending on whether "the direction of the relationship is either from the construct to the measures (i.e., reflective measurement) or from the measures to the construct (i.e., formative measurement)" (Diamantopoulos et al., , , p.
-1204).
+More recently, recognizing that inaccurate measurement models could lead to statistical and conceptual misinterpretations (e.g., Coltman et al., 2008; MacKenzie et al., 2005), researchers have shifted their focus toward the nature of the constructs and their operationalization – for example the analysis of the relationship between constructs and their indicators (Christophersen & Konradt, 2012; Diamantopoulos et al., 2008).
+Accordingly, depending on the direction of the relationship between the construct and its indicators, scholars have recognized two main measurement models – formative and reflective – depending on whether “the direction of the relationship is either from the construct to the measures (i.e., reflective measurement) or from the measures to the construct (i.e., formative measurement)” (Diamantopoulos et al., 2008:1204).

-Theoretical frameworks and underlying theoretical concepts determine whether a formative or a reflective model is more appropriate for their measurement.
-However, for various constructs both measurement models can be applicable, provided that, for each approach, justification can be found in the underlying theory (Christophersen & Konradt).
+Theoretical frameworks and underlying theoretical concepts determine whether a formative or a reflective model is more appropriate for a particular measurement.
+However, for various constructs, both measurement models can be applicable, provided that justifications for each approach can be found in the underlying theory (Christophersen & Konradt, 2012).

-Reflective measurement models emphasize the construct as the cause of measures, such that a variation in the construct leads to a variation in its measures (Christophersen & Konradt; Simonetto).
-These models are termed reflective as they indicate reflections of a particular construct (Edwards & Bagozzi).
-Because reflective indicators pertain to the same underlying construct, they should all have the same antecedents and consequences and be conceptually interchangeable (MacKenzie et al.).
+Reflective measurement models emphasize the construct as the cause of measures, so that a variation in the construct leads to a variation in its measures (Christophersen & Konradt, 2012; Simonetto, 2012).
+These models are termed “reflective” as they indicate reflections of a particular construct (Edwards & Bagozzi, 2000).
+Because reflective indicators pertain to the same underlying construct, they should all have the same antecedents and consequences, and be conceptually interchangeable (MacKenzie et al., 2005).
 Alternatively, formative indicators represent different dimensions of a particular construct.
-This means that a formative construct is derived from its measures (MacKenzie et al.).
-A formative construct, which typically takes the form of a ranking or index, presents a summation of the observed variables with which it is associated, and emphasizes the role of indicators as predictors rather than predicted variables (Diamantopoulos & Siguaw).
-In other words, the phenomenon is defined by, or is a function of, the observed variables (Simonetto).
+This means that a formative construct is derived from its measures (MacKenzie et al., 2005).
+A formative construct, which typically takes the form of a ranking or index, presents a summation of the observed variables with which it is associated and emphasizes the role of indicators as predictors, rather than predicted variables (Diamantopoulos & Siguaw, 2006).
+In other words, the phenomenon is defined by, or is a function of, the observed variables (Simonetto, 2012).

 Formative conceptualization is appropriate for many constructs in organizational and behavioral research.
-When considering measurement models of workplace incivility a formative scale captures observable indicators, each of which deals with specific forms of incivility, whereas reflective indicators capture the evaluation of consequences and the target's perception, which is the essence of the definition of incivility.
-The application of formative measures in workplace incivility research has made it possible to integrate different forms of incivility into one scale (Ellwart & Konradt).
+When considering measurement models of workplace incivility a formative scale captures observable indicators, each of which deals with specific forms of incivility, whereas reflective indicators capture the evaluation of consequences and target perceptions that are at the core of the definition of incivility.
+The application of formative measures in workplace incivility research has made it possible to integrate different forms of incivility into one scale (Ellwart & Konradt, 2011).
 As such, formative scales are valuable to quantify the impact of multiple dimensions associated with incivility.
 Thus, they allow its multidimensionality to be captured.

 Increased interest in this field has produced several measures of incivility.
 Most studies have utilized formative measures, seeing incivility as a latent variable composed of all of its indicators, and as an index of the frequency of different forms of incivility.
-Thus far, the three main formative measures commonly used to capture incivility are the Workplace Incivility Scale (WIS), consisting of seven items (Cortina et al.); the updated WIS, consisting of 12 items (Cortina et al.); and the Uncivil Workplace Behavior Questionnaire, consisting of 20 items (Martin & Hine).
+Thus far, the three main formative measures commonly used to capture incivility are the Workplace Incivility Scale (WIS), consisting of seven items (Cortina et al., 2001); the updated WIS, consisting of 12 items (Cortina et al., 2013); and the Uncivil Workplace Behavior Questionnaire, consisting of 20 items (Martin & Hine, 2005).

-Nevertheless, some scholars (e.g., Matthews & Ritter) have called for additional measurement validations, primarily as the WIS—the most widely used instrument—has never been used in its original form and its various versions have not been validated (Kunkel et al.).
+Nevertheless, some scholars have called for additional measurement validations (Matthews & Ritter, 2016).
+The main reason for this is that the WIS – the most widely used instrument – has never been used in its original form and its various versions have not been validated (Kunkel et al., 2015).